Cole-Godfrey/ClipPolish/README.md

 # ClipPolish

 ClipPolish is a lightweight macOS menu bar utility that cleans copied plain text before paste.
-   ClipPolish is a lightweight macOS menu bar utility that cleans copied plain text before paste.
-ClipPolish is a lightweight macOS menu bar utility that cleans copied plain text before paste.
-ClipPolish is a lightweight macOS menu bar utility that cleans copied plain text before paste.
-ClipPolish is a lightweight macOS menu bar utility that cleans copied plain text before paste.

 The current behavior is intentionally conservative: trim only leading/trailing whitespace and remove a small denylist of invisible Unicode scalars that commonly break pastes or tooling.